Skip to main content

 Unique IDs

-When you first define a content type in Contentstack, each field is assigned a unique ID based on its display name.
-Should you later decide to customize this ID, it's crucial to note that the Contentstack Lokalise app will then generate a new key name.
-This aspect is vital as the integration's functionality hinges on consistent key names.
-However, altering the display name will not affect the linkage to an existing Lokalise key.
+When you define a content type in Contentstack, each field gets a unique ID based on its display name.
+If you later modify this ID, the Contentstack Lokalise app will generate a new key name, which is critical because the integration relies on consistent key names.
+However, changing the display name alone won’t affect the existing Lokalise key linkage.

-• The content within the field (for all entries derived from this content type) will be removed.
+• In Contentstack: The content in that field (for all entries using this content type) will be removed.

-• Upon pressing the Refresh button, previously existing entries will be removed from the list and replaced with new ones.
+• After pressing the Refresh button, the old entries will be replaced with new ones.

-• During import, Lokalise will generate new keys bearing different names.
+• During the next import, Lokalise will generate new keys with different names.

-• The original keys will no longer be associated with the Lokalise app.
+• When exporting, the new keys will be used instead of the originals, and the original keys will no longer be linked to the Lokalise app.

 Did this answer your question?